Teesside Freeport

 On July 7, 2022, construction officially began on SeAH Wind Ltd’s £400 million offshore wind monopile manufacturing facility at Teesworks.
 The giant facility – the largest of its kind in the world, at over 800 metres in length – presents a range of design and construction challenges including its scale, low energy design and an accelerated programme.

-When complete, the mammoth 1.13 million square foot facility will be the biggest of its kind in the world and is expected to produce between 100 and 150 monopiles per year.
+When complete, the 1.13 million square foot facility is expected to produce between 100 and 150 monopiles per year.
 These will be transported from the factory to Teesworks’ under-construction heavy lift South Bank Quay before heading to the North Sea for installation.
 The project will create 750 jobs when operational, with a further 1,500 in the supply chain during construction.